 - Premium brands (Ortiz, Wild Planet): Offer cleaner, less salty flavor with firmer texture that maintains structure during mixing

-- Mid-range options (Bumble Bee, StarKist): Provide reliable consistency and familiar flavor profiles that work well for everyday preparation
+- Mid-range options (Bumble Bee, StarKist): Provide reliable consistency and familiar flavor profiles for everyday preparation

 - Budget varieties: May have more texture variation and stronger preservative flavors, but work well with bold seasonings